akhilrao/akhilrao.github.io/_posts/2015-09-28-hotelling-triangle-city.md

 $$ v - p_1 - t\tilde{x} > v - p_3 - (1+\tilde{x})t $$

 Ok, cool.
 So how do we solve this?
 Since the firms are symmetric and the competition between two firms on any edge implies that the shop-local condition holds, we can make our lives easier and consider only a single edge of the triangle (any edge) to get the prices and profits.
 But then we are back in linear city along each edge.
-So triangle city actually has the same solution as linear city!
+So triangle city has the same solution as linear city!

 The equilibrium is: \\( (p_1,p_2,p_3,\pi_1,\pi_2,\pi_2) = (t+c,t+c,t+c,\frac{t}{2},\frac{t}{2},\frac{t}{2}) \\)

-Variations to explore in future posts:
+Variations to explore:

 *  Triangle city case with asymmetric firms

+*  Triangle city case with different side lengths

-*  Circle city case with symmetric firms
+*  Circle city case with \\(n\\) symmetric firms

-*  Polygon city case with symmetric firms
+*  Polygon city case with \\(n\\) symmetric firms